 Her statistics are a little inaccurate as birth carries a much higher mortality rate than most adventure sports:

 But this is a fantastic comparison.
 Birth IS (and should be) exhilarating.
 We should approach it just like an adventure.
 If we want to go skydiving, most of us would pick a reputable outfitter with good reviews rather than some rag-tag operation.
 And most of us would trust the advice of someone who has jumped hundreds (or thousands) of times.
 A little bit of fear helps us stay safe – even while savoring the exhilaration of jumping out of a plane.

 Imagine being an experienced skydiving instructor and having a student who’s positively fearless – so much so – you wonder if the person even realizes it can be dangerous.
 They refuse gauges and additional precautions.
 You jump with this person.
 Free-falling is amazing!
 (Cue Tom Petty.)
 But then this person doesn’t open their chute.
 You signal danger and they seem to blow it off.
 The ground is closing in…

 Would you try to forcefully intervene to save a life?

 Yes.
 Yes.
 Yes.

-Recently, a group of tens of thousands of physicians was riveted to the blog of a soon-to-be first time mom, Maura.
+Recently, thousands of female physicians were riveted to the blog of a soon-to-be first time mom, Maura.
 Her unborn daughter, Lila, was breech and she and her husband moved to Bali at the end of her pregnancy to have a magical outdoor water birth in a petal strewn pool surrounded by tropical beauty – which sounds more like the set of a hibiscus-scented shampoo commercial than the plan for a high-risk birth.